 SSW:4843 | Social Welfare Policy and Practice | 3 |

-Students must complete a minimum of 6 s.h. of social work electives and 6 s.h. of courses in one other discipline or they can select additional coursework in social work.
-If they opt to complete 6 s.h. from another discipline, students typically select courses in areas closely related to social work, such as African American studies (prefix AFAM), aging and longevity studies (prefix ASP), American studies (prefix AMST), anthropology (prefix ANTH), communication studies (prefix COMM), economics (prefix ECON), entrepreneurial management (prefix ENTR), health and human physiology (prefix HHP), journalism and mass communication (prefix JMC), management and entrepreneurship (prefix MGMT), political science (prefix POLI), psychological and brain sciences (prefix PSY), religious studies (prefix RELS), sociology (prefix SOC), Spanish (prefix SPAN), sport studies (prefix SPST; see American studies), Tippie College of Business nondepartmental courses (prefix BUS), and gender, women's and sexuality studies (prefix GWSS).
+Students complete a minimum of 6 s.h. of social work electives and 6 s.h. of courses in one other approved discipline, or they can select additional coursework in social work.
+If they opt to complete 6 s.h. from another discipline, students typically select courses in areas closely related to social work, such as African American studies (prefix AFAM); aging and longevity studies (prefix ASP); American studies (prefix AMST); communication studies (prefix COMM); criminology, law and justice (prefix CRIM); entrepreneurial management (prefix ENTR); global health studies (prefix GHS); journalism and mass communication (prefix JMC); management and entrepreneurship (prefix MGMT); political science (prefix POLI); psychological and brain sciences (prefix PSY); public health (prefix CPH); sociology (prefix SOC); social justice (prefix SJUS); and gender, women's, and sexuality studies (prefix GWSS).

-Students who are working on a minor or a certificate may apply up to 6 s.h. toward this requirement.
+Students who are earning a minor or a certificate may apply up to 6 s.h. from that program of study toward this requirement.

 ---|---|---|